 Sheffield’s trees, woodlands and hedgerows are an important part of the city’s green infrastructure and character.
 They form an important part of the city’s distinctive townscape and provide a setting for relaxation and community activity.
 Trees and woodlands also play an important role in mitigating climate change and managing flood risk.

 This policy protects trees and woodlands from development that would harm them and ensures new trees are planted as part of development, wherever appropriate.
+Sheffield aims to increase the overall citywide tree canopy cover to 20% over the plan period.

+Tree planting and woodland creation should follow recognised good practice and contribute to the delivery of local strategies relating to the protection, planting and management of trees and woodland.